 Share your concepts, programs, initiatives or designs to develop innovative, cost-effective, and practical solutions to accessibility issues.Download Competition Guidelines [PDF] Competition details – including eligibility, selection, and prizes – are available from the organizer, Universities Canada.

-Submit an entryUsing the form below, submit a brief video (30 – 90 seconds) to the U of T IDeA Competition Selection Committee.
+Submit an entryUsing the form below, submit a brief video (30 – 90 seconds), an accessible PDF of no more than 2,000 words, or an accessible website to the U of T Competition Selection Committee.
 Your video should outline your accessibility solution, identifying which barrier it addresses, your strategy for overcoming this barrier, and who will benefit from your solution.

-Entries must be submitted by May 18, 2018If nominated by the Selection Committee, applicants will receive an email inviting them complete the IDeA competition’s submission form, due by May 31, 2018, which will include four short essay questions and the ability to upload your project.
+Entries must be submitted by April 19, 2019If nominated by the Selection Committee, applicants will receive an email inviting them complete the IDeA competition’s submission form, due by April 30, 2019, which will include four short essay questions and the ability to upload your project.
 Full submission criteria will be provided upon successful nomination.